thetillhoff/workshop/docs/labs/lab_7/1_hands_on.md

 Try to find the Aurora Postgres instance type pricing yourself as an exercise.
-Otherwise, here's the link: https://aws.amazon.com/rds/aurora/pricing/?pg=pr&loc=1 Go to "Pricing by database instances", then expand the "Aurora PostgreSQL-compatible Edition" section.
+Otherwise, here's the link: https://aws.amazon.com/rds/aurora/pricing/?pg=pr&loc=1
+- Go to "Pricing by database instances", then expand the "Aurora PostgreSQL-compatible Edition" section.
-We're using an on-demand instance, so go to the "Provisioned On-Demand Instance" tab.
+- We're using an on-demand instance, so go to the "Provisioned On-Demand Instance" tab.
-Compare the `t3.medium` we're currently using against the `t4g.medium` price.
+- Compare the `t3.medium` we're currently using against the `t4g.medium` price.

 If we change the instance type, we save `(0,096$/h - 0,085$/h) * 24h * 30d = 7,92$/month`.
-Not much, but if we have a lot of databases, it can add up quickly.
+Not much, but if we would have a lot of databases, it can add up quickly.

-That's the manual and fail-safe approach to right-sizing.
+That is the manual and fail-safe approach to right-sizing.

 ## AWS Compute Optimizer